cara380nm/princes/notes.md

 8 bandits.
 They had kidnapped cult members

 In cave.
 Symbol of cult earth.
 A red equilat triangle, point up with a line from middle to bottom line.
 The symbol signifies purpose and stability.
 Members often identify themselves with a hand gesture (triangle with thumbs and forefingers)

+Lance rock: winds, fog, lightning bolts.

+in cave: rioths journal. killed 4 rats. put in jar with mead and drowned it?
+Journal 2 says he was apprenticed to a necromancer.
+J3: Master left.
+Decided to get an army of corpses.
+I'll be the Lord of Lance rock